AbhishekRjv1/AbhishekRajeev.github.io/README.md

 # Abhishek Rajeev's GitHub Portfolio

 Welcome to my GitHub portfolio!
 Here, you'll embark on a journey through my diverse range of projects, each meticulously crafted to showcase my expertise in data engineering, data analysis, and visualization.
-From immersive Tableau visualizations that breathe life into complex datasets, to intricate Python data analysis scripts meticulously designed for insightful exploration, this space is a testament to my passion for unraveling the intricacies of data.
+From immersive Tableau visualizations that breathe life into complex datasets, to intricate SQL & Python data analysis scripts designed for insightful exploration, this space is a testament to my passion for unraveling the intricacies of data.

 ## Projects